Species complex: Related concepts

 Cryptic species, also known as sibling species, are morphologically identical lineages of a species that are genetically distinct.
 More generally, the term is often applied when species, even if they are known to be distinct, cannot be reliably distinguished by morphology.
 Rather, these lineages can be distinguished by use of DNA barcoding and metabarcoding sequences in a particular region of the genome.

 Cryptic species are often sexually isolated; less so because they are unable to mate with one another but rather due to geography and slight differences in breeding behavior or chemical signals.
+Cryptic species may arise not only from true morphological similarity but also because high within-species variation can obscure differences between species, making divergent lineages appear deceptively similar.